 - educator roles in service and educational institutions

-- research roles in terms of generation and utilization of nursing knowledge; and
+- research roles in terms of generation and utilization of nursing knowledge

-Course-based students are required to take 27 credits units of coursework.
-Courses are designed so students can complete them in less than two calendar years and are delivered using a combination of synchronous or asynchronous distance learning within North America.
+Master of Nursing Professional Practice students are required to take 27 credits units of coursework.
+Courses are designed so students can complete them in less than two calendar years and are delivered using a combination of live web conferenced seminars (synchronous) or online delivery (asynchronous) distance learning within North America.